FATechSolution/self-actualization-BE/docs/FRONTEND_DEVELOPER_GUIDE.md

   }
   if (action.type === 'goal') {
     showButton('Set A Goal', () => {
-      // Navigate to goal creation with pre-filled need navigateToGoalCreation(action.needKey);
+      // Navigate to goal creation with pre-filled need and questionId navigateToGoalCreation(action.needKey, action.questionId);
     });
   }
   if (action.type === 'learn') {
     showButton('Learn & Grow', () => {
-      // Show learning content for this need showLearningContent(action.needKey);
+      // Show learning content for this need using questionId showLearningContent(action.questionId);
     });
   }
 });